 Podcasting is a fun and enjoyable enterprise that is not difficult to do.
 You’ll enjoy connecting with people you’d love to talk to, and people will want to talk to you because you’d be promoting them.
 And of course, if you’re one author that likes to talk, it’ll be a tad surprising if you don’t have a podcast already.

 Podcasting is a fun alternative to other marketing efforts that drain your energy and are nowhere near as enjoyable.
 You may find that you prefer discussing your books verbally to providing original content for bloggers.
 You don’t have to and shouldn’t abandon other marketing efforts entirely, but you can take some of the time you spend on other marketing efforts and put that into podcasting for a more rewarding marketing experience.

 #6 Go in-depth like never before

 You can say a lot more in an hour-long podcast than in a 1,000-word blog post.
 You’ll be able to say whatever you want exactly as you want to say it, and go in-depth about the topics that matter to you.
 The listening experience may be more rewarding for your audience and better than skimming through a blog post.

 #7 How to get started

-You can start a website specifically for your podcast, or just upload your podcasts to an existing site, or upload them to various streaming sites.
+Foundr has a tremendous guide for getting your podcast started.
+You can start a website specifically for your podcast, or just upload your podcasts to an existing streaming site.
 TechWalla has a useful resource that explains how to add a podcast to your website and TechNorms has a list of sites to host your podcast on.